-As Senior Manager for Business Development, Bridget provides strategic leadership for Partners’ business development efforts.
+As Director for Business Development, Bridget provides strategic leadership for Partners’ business development efforts.
 Her role includes developing and leading knowledge management processes, building and sustaining external partnerships, supporting new programmatic and funding opportunities, and coaching and mentoring team members and local partners.
 Bridget is an experienced trainer and facilitator in English and Spanish and leads PartnersGlobal’s Facilitating Accountability, Integrity, and Resilience approach, which supports local civil society and governments to jointly counter corruption and increase transparency in all aspects of governance.
 In addition to her official duties, Bridget takes pride in making Partners a better place to work and believes strongly in the power of teamwork, collaboration, and playfulness.

 In her free time, she enjoys going on adventures, testing new and ever more elaborate recipes, and pretending that her cat and dog get along.

 Rasha started her journey with the Partners Network in 2009.
 She first worked at PartnersJordan for around eight years then joined PartnersGlobal team in 2019 as the Director of Middle East and North Africa (MENA), and Civil Society Strengthening.
 Prior to her work at Partners Network, she worked at the private sector for couple of years, and with other local and international organizations.

 Rasha is a catalyst for change and is driven to make a difference through advocating for human rights issues and for safe and resilient environments for women, youth, human rights activists, and marginalized communities.
 That’s what resonates with her about Partners Network and PartnersGlobal work.